 In addition to swelling, your child’s lymph nodes might be red, draining, firm, and/or painful.

 If your child’s symptoms persist for more than two weeks, you should take him or her to the doctor.
-In the Boston area, your child can be evaluated at the Node Assessment Program of Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) in Waltham, Mass.
+In the Boston area, your child can be evaluated at the Node Assessment Program of Dana-Farber/Boston Children’s Cancer and Blood Disorders Center in Waltham.

 Expert physicians and surgeons in the program can evaluate your child and identify the next steps for finding the cause of enlarged lymph nodes.